KHLAAC Bylaws

 Section 8.
 Responsibilities.
 Appointed KHLAAC commissioners shall:

-1. Attend at least four (4) KHLAAC meetings annually;
+1. Attend at least fifty percent (50%) of KHLAAC scheduled meetings annually;

 2. Participate in hearings called by KHLAAC;